Tomato Basil Tortellini Salad

 Today, I’m sharing probably the most popular of picnic sides: pasta salad.
 We basically never eat pasta at home the rest of the year, but in the summer, somehow pasta salads just happen to find their way onto our table every few weeks.

-There are a million varieties of pasta salad, but this tomato basil tortellini salad is one of my favorite.
+There are a million varieties of pasta salad, but this tomato basil tortellini salad is one of my favorites.
 (My other favorite?
 This classic Italian pasta salad.)

 I love that the tomato basil tortellini salad highlights both fresh summer tomatoes and sweet corn, abundant in this part of the country.